The Library Budget and the Battle for Access to Information

 - Some publishers base their subscription costs on Carnegie Classification; As Boise State’s Carnegie status has risen, so has the cost of retaining existing subscriptions

-- Nearly 100% of the $3.2 million acquisitions budget is dedicated to annual subscriptions consisting of e-journal, databases, and e-resources content, while the number of subscriptions purchased has dropped 14%
+- Nearly 100% of the acquisitions budget was dedicated to annual subscriptions consisting of e-journal, databases, and e-resources content, while the number of subscriptions purchased has dropped 14%

 - Funding for new materials to support new degrees & research is non-existent; although the Library maintains a list of pending requests for new materials from faculty & academic departments, it is unlikely that any of these will be purchased